QuintenMuyllaert/aroma2/README.md

-# WebGL Spinning Triangle (Lua)
+# Aroma

-Minimal Love2D-style scene driven from `main.lua`, executed by a Lua 5.2 interpreter compiled to WebAssembly.
-The runtime is implemented in C, talks to Lua through a tiny subset of the Love2D graphics API, and renders through WebGL via Emscripten.
+Aroma is a Lua-based WebAssembly graphics runtime with a simple API for creating interactive 2D graphics.
+Code is executed by a Lua 5.2 interpreter compiled to WebAssembly.
+The runtime is implemented in C and renders through WebGL via Emscripten.

+Aroma provides a `aroma.*` API and includes a `love.*` alias for compatibility with Love2D-style code.

 ## Prerequisites

 - [Emscripten SDK](https://emscripten.org) with `emcc` and `emrun` available (Arch package installs them under `/usr/lib/emscripten`).
+- [Node.js](https://nodejs.org/) with `esbuild` installed (`npm install --save-dev esbuild`).

 ## Build